syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 Dim s As String = page.ExtractText()

 {% endhighlight %}
+{% endtabs %}

 N> The text is  extracted in the order in which it is written in the document stream and not in the order in which it is viewed in the PDF viewer.

 ## Image Extraction